One of Fly Fishing's Most Remote Journeys

 Non-Angling Activities and Options

 The reason to make the trip to St. Brandon’s is to fish.
 There are absolutely no structured non-fishing activities on the Atoll, and – aside from wading the flats, walking the beach, or snorkeling – very little for the non-angler to do.

 Internet / Communications

-The hotels and many restaurants on Mauritius offer Wi-Fi for guests.
-Some U.S. cell phones may work on Mauritius as well.
-Once you depart Mauritius for St. Brandon’s, however, cell and internet service are totally non-existent.
+The hotels and many restaurants in Mauritius offer Wi-Fi for guests.
+Some U.S. cell phones may work in Mauritius as well.
+Once you depart Mauritius for St. Brandon’s, however, cell and internet service are non-existent.
 A satellite phone is recommended if the need to call home or if the ability to communicate is a factor.
 The guesthouse is equipped with an emergency satellite phone which can be used by guests for an additional cost.